- B.Th., Christ the Savior Seminary; B.A., St Vincent College; M.A., Ph.D., Duquesne University

 His Eminence was elevated to the rank of Archbishop during the 2015 Spring Session of the Holy Synod.

-Presently he is Bishop of the Diocese of New York & New Jersey.
+Presently he is Archbishop of the Diocese of New York & New Jersey.